 Well, you’ve managed to make it to 50 years.
 You’re doing something right, Bernie.
 Have you seen any difference in the way that divorcing people are when they start their divorce cases or are considering getting divorced over the years?

 I think people today are much more difficult to deal with.
-They're more emotional.
-I can't answer why.
-Maybe it's just the way we live today.
-But they're more intractable and they're more difficult.
-I find that the lawyers today coming out -- this is not a rap on the lawyers, because these young lawyers are smart -- but as I mentioned earlier in this conversation, they don't necessarily have that flexibility.
+They’re more emotional.
+I can’t answer why.
+Maybe it’s just the way we live today.
+But they’re more intractable and more difficult.
+I find that the lawyers today coming out — this is not a rap on the lawyers, because these young lawyers are smart — but as I mentioned earlier in this conversation, they don’t necessarily have that flexibility.

-So the clients are more difficult.
-Sometimes you run up against inexperienced lawyers who are intractable, and it makes things a lot more difficult.
+So the clients are more difficult and sometimes you run up against inexperienced lawyers who are intractable, and that makes things a lot more difficult.
 I think anybody who has practiced over 30 years in this field will tell you things are a lot tougher to deal with today than they were before.

 It’s almost like you would have expected it to go the other way; that the longer people have been divorcing, it would be easier because so many people have gone there before.

-I'll tell you one of the reasons why this is the case, in my opinion, and I think this is a fact: They did away generally with fault divorce.
+I’ll tell you one of the reasons why this is the case, in my opinion, and I think this is a fact: They did away generally with fault divorce.
 Now, that probably is a very good thing.
 But, in a way, that takes away a person’s opportunity to vent.
 In other words I wanna say that she ran away with this guy.
-You can't really do that today.
-We really have across the country what a lot of people called no-fault divorce.
+You can’t really do that today.
+We really have, across the country, what a lot of people called no-fault divorce.
 I would say in Illinoiswe have what we call irreconcilable differences.
-So today, people feel that they're handcuffed, and that they really can't get into the whys and the wherefores of divorce.
-So they feel frustrated.
-That's my opinion.
+Today, people feel that they’re handcuffed, and that they really can’t get into the whys and the wherefores of divorce.
+They feel frustrated.
+That’s my opinion.
 So what do they do?
-They take it out on the spouse in areas such as custody, visitation or the alimony-maintenance-property division, because they're frustrated to a great degree.
-They haven't really been able to get out why they're getting divorced.
+They take it out on the spouse in areas such as custody, visitation, alimony, maintenance, or property division, because they’re frustrated to a great degree.
+They haven’t really been able to get out why they’re getting divorced.